eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 Now, stopwords compose a little less than half of this comment, and they would be stripped before LDA even looks at it.
 But that aside, what is this comment about?
 What does the rock falling mean?
-What knowledge is the poster claiming?
+What knowledge is this user claiming?
-It's a very confusing comment, but probably made sense in the context of the post it responded to and the comments that came before it.
+It's a very confusing comment, but probably made complete sense in the context of the post it responded to and the comments that came before it.
 As it is, however, its impossible for _me_ to figure out what topic this comment is about, let alone an algorithm!

 Also, just to drive the point home, here are the top 10 words in each of the 20 topics that LDA came up with, on the same dataset as before: